5 Proven Ways To Book More Wedding Photography Clients

 Advertising on Social Media

-The E-commerce space created the necessity for online ads and over time Facebook developed a robust Ad program to help small businesses capture their local audiences.
-Many have turned to Facebook Ads when figuring out how to book more wedding photography clients because of their ease of use and targetability.
+The rise of e-commerce created a need for targeted online advertising, and Facebook responded by developing a robust ad platform designed to help small businesses reach local audiences.
+Many photographers have turned to Facebook Ads as a primary strategy for booking wedding clients because of the platform’s ease of use and precise targeting capabilities.

 “Without question, my biggest source of leads is Facebook ads.
 Nothing I’ve ever done has brought me even half the leads I get from Facebook ads.
 Seriously, if you’re not pouring your energy into FB ads, you’re leaving really, really easy money on the table.
 The ads I run are incredibly focused, geographically.
 I know where my ideal clients are likely to live, so my ads are only served in those areas.
 Along with that, I use the copy in the ad as a means to do further targeting.
 For example – I generally prefer to photograph couples who are a little more outgoing, as I’m a full-blown extrovert myself.
 So my ad copy will say something like “If you’re a fun, outgoing couple, not afraid to kiss in public, hit me up!”.
 In doing this, people who identify with that copy are more likely to click the ad, and conversely, people who don’t identify with that copy will avoid clicking the ad.
 Good marketing is polarizing, and that’s what that copy does.
 That kind of ad copy is also a means to filter out people who I’d have a harder time working with.”